uber/cadence/common/archiver/README.md

     // Get is used to access an archived history.
 When context expires method should stop trying to fetch history.
     // The URI identifies the resource from which history should be accessed and it is up to the implementor to interpret this URI.
+    // This method should thrift errors - see filestore as an example.
     Get(context.Context, URI, *GetHistoryRequest) (*GetHistoryResponse, error)

     // ValidateURI is used to define what a valid URI for an implementation is.